 And since this show is intended to be a respite from societal woes, that’s the last you’ll hear from me this month regarding the pandemic.
 Without further ado, here’s the sound of March.
-(You can listen via the embedded player in this post or on the Mixcloud website.)
+(You can listen via the embedded player just below in this post—if you don’t see it, try turning off your ad-blocker then reloading the page—or on the Mixcloud website.)

 - LAKE, “She Plays One Chord” (2020) • Bandcamp • Amazon • iTunes

 - Léo Ferré, “Ecoutez la Chanson Bien Douce” (1964) • Amazon

 - Mamomo, “かえるレイン” (2020) • Bandcamp